m0saan/webserv/README.md

   ```
   - If a port is omitted, the standard port is used.
 Likewise, if an address is omitted, the server listens on all addresses.
   - If the listen directive is not included at all, the “standard” port is 80/tcp and the “default” port is 8000/tcp, depending on superuser privileges.
   - If there are several servers that match the IP address and port of the request, the server tests the request’s Host header field against the server_name         directives in the server blocks.
+  - If the Host header field does not match a server name, should routes the request to the default server for the port on which the request arrived.
+The default     server is the first one listed in the config file, unless you include the default_server parameter to the listen directive to explicitly designate a server       as the default.
   - A location block lives within a server block and is used to define how Nginx should handle requests for different resources and URIs for the parent server.
 #### How Nginx Decides Which Server Block Will Handle a Request
   -